 Thank you for joining us in this special blog series from Particle Measuring Systems on mitigating defects caused by airborne molecular contamination in lithography processes.
 This time, we look at stochastic defects and where they can happen in photolithography functional areas.
-You can find the previous blog in this series here.

 Here’s a refresher.
 Stochastic defects are: